sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 <pre><code class='r-code'>[1] 9.09091
 </code></pre>

-In computing likelihoods, it is important to note they cannot be interpreted as probabilities.
+In computing likelihoods, it is important to note that, because they do not sum to one, they cannot be interpreted as probabilities.
 As an example, the likelihood of 0.108 obtained for $L(\theta = .50|h=7, n=10)$ does not mean that, given a probability of heads of .50, there is a 10.80% chance that seven heads will arise in 10 coin flips: The value of $L(\theta = .50|h=7, n=10) = 0.108$ provides a measure of how strongly the data are expected under the hypothesis that $\theta = .50$.
-To gain a better understanding of whether the likelihood value of 0.108 is a high value, the likelihoods for each value of $\theta$ can be computed.
+To gain a better understanding of whether the likelihood value of 0.108 is a high value, the likelihood values of all the other $\theta$ can be computed.

 ## Creating a Likelihood Distribution to Find the Maximum Likelihood Estimate

-In Figure \ref{fig:likelihood-dist}, I have plotted the likelihood for each value of $\theta \in \[0, 1\]$.
+Figure \ref{fig:likelihood-dist} shows the likelihood distribution of for all values of $\theta \in \[0, 1\]$.
 By plotting the likelihoods, the parameter value that most likely produced the data or the *maximum likelihood estimate* can be identified.
-The maximum likelihood estimate of $\theta$ is the value of .70, which is emboldened on the x-axis and its likelihood indicated by the vertical bar.
+The maximum likelihood estimate of $\theta$ in this example is .70, which is emboldened on the x-axis and its likelihood indicated by the height of the vertical bar.

 ```r